kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Chemical burns may be aggravated by the use of neutralising agents
 	E. Chemical burns never progress with time

+#### Answer: D. Chemical burns may be aggravated by the use of neutralising agents - ?

 ### Q3.35
 You are managing a patient with bladder rupture in the Emergency Department.
-Which of the following statements about bladder rupture is contrary to the existing knowledge on the subject?
+Which of the following statements about _bladder rupture_ is _contrary to the existing knowledge_ on the subject?

 	A. Bladder rupture occurs extraperitoneally as a result of perforations by adjacent bony fragments from the site of pelvic fracture
 	B. Bladder rupture, if extraperitoneal, may be treated with prolonged Foley catheter drainage
 	C. Bladder rupture is often a result of straddle injury
 	D. Bladder rupture is diagnosed by cystography
 	E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively

+#### Answer: E. Bladder rupture in association with severe pelvic fractures and massive retroperitoneal bleeding is best managed conservatively - ?

 ## Questions 3.36-3.40